-An individual taxpayer has the right of access to personal information about themselves in records maintained by CDTFA.
+An individual taxpayer has the right of access to personal information about themselves in records we maintain.
 The CDTFA Program and Compliance Bureau Chief is responsible for maintaining timber tax information, and is located at 450 N Street, Sacramento, CA 95814, at telephone number 1-916-309-8250.

-The California Revenue and Taxation Code, Part 18.5 (timber yield tax), requires individuals and other persons meeting certain requirements to file applications for registration and tax returns in such form as prescribed by CDTFA.
+The California Revenue and Taxation Code, Part 18.5 (timber yield tax), requires individuals and other persons meeting certain requirements to file applications for registration and tax returns in such form as we prescribe.

-It is mandatory that such individuals and other persons furnish all the required information requested by applications for registration, tax returns and other related data, with one exception, the furnishing of social security numbers by individual applicants for timber yield tax accounts is voluntary.
+It is mandatory that such individuals and other persons furnish all the required information requested by applications for registration, tax returns, and other related data, with one exception-the furnishing of social security numbers by individual applicants for timber yield tax accounts is voluntary.
 In addition, the law provides penalties for failure to file a return, failure to furnish specific information required, failure to supply information required by law or regulation, and for furnishing fraudulent information.

-Information individuals and other taxpayers furnish to CDTFA may be given to federal, state, and local government agencies as authorized by law.
+We may provide information individuals and other taxpayers furnish to us to federal, state, and local government agencies as authorized by law.